philfung/add-to-homescreen/README.md

   appName: 'Aardvark',                                   // Name of the app
   appIcon: 'apple-touch-icon.png',                       // App icon link (square, at least 40 x 40 pixels)
   assetUrl: 'https://cdn.jsdelivr.net/gh/philfung/add-to-homescreen@master/dist/assets/img/',  // Link to directory of library image assets
-  showErrorMessageForUnsupportedBrowsers: true,          // Should we prompt users on non-compliant browsers (like IOS Firefox) to switch for 'Add to Homescreen' (like IOS
+  showErrorMessageForUnsupportedBrowsers: true,          // Should we prompt users on non-compliant browsers (like IOS Firefox) to switch to compliant one (like Safari) Default: true.
-Safari)?
-Default: true.
   allowUserToCloseModal: false                           // Allow user to close the 'Add to Homescreen' message?
 Not allowing will increase installs.
 Default: false.
 }
 );